GhelfiBrother/tris/README.md

 # tris
-A simple Tris implementation in cpp
+A simple Tris implementation in cpp.